 Psychological and Emotional Benefits of Yoga Breathing

+By having control over your breathing, you can control the internal energy of the body and eventually achieve complete control over your mind.
+In yoga breathing exercises, the breath is seen as the significant connection linking our physical and mental world.
+The most significant benefit from yoga breathing is for the mind.
 Appropriate yoga breathing appeases the central and peripheral nervous system.
 It cools and stables the mind.
 This helps in increasing attentiveness, focusing concentration and decreasing the probability of stress when dealing with complex and difficult situations.
 It also helps in bringing out emotional stability by maintaining the emotional equilibrium.
 It facilitates reduction of desire and depression, helps you get relieved from sadness.
 The main significance of all is that it helps in finding your inner self and gives you peace of mind.
+Believe it or not, Yoga breathing for sure is a direct medicine for peace.
+Try it.
+You will feel the difference.

 I thought I would share this Article from Men's Magazine regarding coffee drinks.
 I am a coffee lover, if I have one of these yummy fancy coffee drinks I ALWAYS go for Non-Fat milk and sugar free syrup....saves a ton of calories.